To be sure, South Africa is a fantastic travel destination. But I have to be honest: it took me a while to really ‘get’ backpacking in South Africa.

 I highly recommend taking a walking tour, as this will give you a different perspective.
 You’ll learn about the city’s multi-cultural history and discover some of the cool street art and urban renewal initiatives hiding in the concrete jungle.
 A walking tour is a great way to explore the chaotic local markets, which are said to be sketchy at night but fine during the day.
-One market is particularly interesting as it’s set on top of an unused elevated highway off ramp (seriously), and sells all kinds of herbs and artifacts used in traditional rituals.
+One market is particularly interesting as it’s set on top of an unused elevated highway off-ramp, and sells all kinds of herbs and artifacts used in traditional rituals.

 Durban has a large Indian population, originally brought here by the British in colonial times.
 Mahatma Gandhi used to live here, and there’s a museum dedicated to his work in helping minorities in South Africa gain more rights and recognition.

 Situated roughly between Durban and Johannesburg, the Drakensberg Mountains are a spectacular sight.
-Most famous is the amphitheater, a circular range of flat mountain tops around a central valley.
-The one-day hike up to Tugela Falls, the largest waterfall in South Africa, is a favorite here.
+Most famous is the amphitheatre, a circular range of flat mountain tops around a central valley.
+The one-day hike up to Tugela Falls, the largest waterfall in South Africa, is a favourite here.
 Another one-day hike will take you all the way up to Cathedral Peak, while multi-day hikes are also possible.
 The Amphitheatre Backpackers Lodge also organises short trips into Lesotho, which lies behind the mountains.